 As Captain Percy passed through the crew quarters she shook the kid Owen awake again.
 “I have to go to the control room.
 Go down and watch Chips and make sure she doesn’t fucking die.”

-Owen did not say anything but resignedly rolled out of his rack to his feet, and rubbed his eyes before stumbling toward the cargo hold.
+Owen did not say anything but resignedly rolled out of his rack to his feet, rubbed his eyes, and stumbled toward the cargo hold.

 Percy climbed to the control room and sat at one of the maneuvering stations with the familiar array of dials spread out in front of her.
-The readings had not changed at all since she last left them, for the obvious reason that they had not moved.
+The readings had not changed at all since she last left them, for the obvious reason that the sub had not moved.
 She took in the reading from each gauge separately, adding it to her holistic picture of the situation her boat was in.
 But she was not learning anything new.

 It suddenly occurred to her that the gauges were the wrong place to look for more input about the status of the boat.
 She would know the boat was rising before any of the gauges showed it.
-The water was being drained out so slowly that it was not like the boat would just pop off the bottom.
-She would feel the slight incline it had taken on as it had settled into the bottom come off first.
+The water was being drained out so slowly that the boat would not just pop off the bottom.
+First she would feel the leveling of the slight incline it had taken on as it had settled into the bottom.
 The boat righting itself would be the first indication it was rising, and she would not need gauges to know that was happening.

-She returned to her feet, fished her control-room cigarillo pack from its nook in the wall and lit up.
+She returned to her feet, fished her control-room cigarillo pack from its nook in the wall, and lit up.
 With nothing important to look at, she started pacing back and forth.
 How long now?
 She looked at her watch, but realized immediately that that particular gauge was no longer important either.

 She glanced over at the control gauges despite herself.
 This time, just as she did, she saw the angle-of-the-boat gauge waver slightly back and forth in its little glass tube.
 Ah!
 She was wrong.
 The gauges might know first!
 Seconds later she did feel it.
 The deck under her feet changed inclination slightly.
 She reached up and grabbed a strap, and then the whole boat slowly rolled a couple of degrees towards level, shaking off its lethargic repose.
 But rising from a dead weight on the bottom of the sea was all she did.
 The boat hung there, relatively evenly trimmed, but the bulk of its weight remained supported by the bottom.